AlixRegnier/kmcomp_experiments/README.md

 1. Run ``gen_figures.sh``

 ## Note :warning:
 The number of experiment repetitions is sometimes set to 1 to speed up the process, so the scripts used to generate the figures may be subject to variability in execution times.
-Notably for the order computation that can be long (so option ``-f`` is set instead of ``-t`` in some kmcomp commands.
+Notably for the order computation that can be long (so option ``-f`` is set instead of ``-t`` in some kmcomp commands).